shashihacks/insider1_sol/task3/solutions.md

 __Solution__

-- In our setup following  rules are setup in both firewalls.
+- In our setup following  policies are setup on both firewalls.

 ```bash
 iptables -P INPUT DROP   # Drop all incoming packets